spectre013/cuberific/Readme.md

 If you find and errors with this documentation please let me know and I will update the document ASAP.
 As well if you modify the code and wish to have it added to the repository issue pull requests.

-Also keep in mind I was learning both Angular and GO when working on this application so it may not be a perfect example of how to do the code properly.
+Also keep in mind I was learning both Angular and GO when working on this application so it may not be a perfect example of how to write Go/Angular code properly.
 With that said I have a couple thousand solves in my local server that I have been running.

 ## Prerequisites